The Strange Infinities of e-Commerce

 Meanwhile, all the photos I checked appeared to originate on Pixabay, which claims to provide royalty-free imagery as uploaded by its users.
 It would be very easy to scrape both sites, associate images with quotes, and bulk upload them as proto-posters to Amazon and Walmart, which the marketplaces allow.
 If a poster sells, you can print it on demand and mail it out, pocketing a decent chunk of the $21.68 price (with shipping and handling).
 If it doesn’t, you do ... nothing.
 Home Comforts has hundreds of thousands of lures in the water, just waiting for a bite.
 It recalls a similar case of software-generated phone cases offered by another vendor.

-One could think about Home Comforts as an example of a kind of search spam, said Joe Kaziukėnas, founder of the e-commerce analysis firm, Marketplace Pulse.
+One could think about Home Comforts as an example of a kind of search spam, said Juozas Kaziukėnas, founder of the e-commerce analysis firm, Marketplace Pulse.
 When you have as much search volume as Amazon does, people will try to monetize any tiny slice of it, the way content farms (like quote sites!) did very successfully in years past (remember Demand Media?).
 “Amazon is going through the same things Google went through 10 years ago.
 Their search is not as good as Google is now at discovering high-quality, relevant content,” Kaziukėnas told me.
 “Keyword stuffing and all sorts of things that don’t work on Google still work on Amazon.”

 These posters are a probe for Our Weird Times.
 What happens when it takes the same effort to make 200,000 posters that each sell once as it does to manufacture one poster that sells 200,000 times?
 Perhaps actual people have always had an infinity of different desires, but it was never possible to satisfy each and every one.
 Now, though, under certain circumstances, Walmart.com or Amazon can host hundreds of thousands of products, each designed to ensnare ... well ... maybe just one customer.
 And some company in a faceless office in Los Angeles can make some money creating things that will almost certainly never sell more than a single copy.